Project Safe Flight

 The White-throated Sparrow, known for its sweet, plaintive song, spends the winter in New York City.
 It is the most frequently found collision victim here since 1997, according to Project Safe Flight data.
 Photo: John Pizniur/Great Backyard Bird Count

 The shy and well-camouflaged American Woodcock both migrates through and nests in New York City.
-Many woodcocks become bewildered as the attempt to navigate the City's terrain of glass and cement.
+Many woodcocks become bewildered as they attempt to navigate the City's terrain of glass and cement.
 This bird was taken to Manhattan's Wild Bird Fund to be rehabilitated.
 Photo: MaryJane Boland

 The Key Contributors to Bird Collisions